opdavies/oliverdavies.uk/source/_posts/easier-sculpin-commands-composer-npm-scripts.md

 ---
 title: Easier Sculpin Commands with Composer and NPM Scripts
 date: 2017-01-07
-excerpt:
-  In this video, I show you how I've simplied my Sculpin and Gulp workflow using custom Composer and NPM scripts.
+excerpt: In this video, I show you how I've simplied my Sculpin and Gulp workflow using custom Composer and NPM scripts.
-tags: [composer, gulp, sculpin]
+tags:
+    - composer
+    - gulp
+    - sculpin
 ---

 In this video, I show you how I've simplied my Sculpin and Gulp workflow using